bhardwajritesh2007-lgtm/ground-floor-house-plan/README.md

 ## 📌 Project Overview
 This project represents a *residential building floor plan* created using *AutoCAD*.
 The drawing focuses on space planning, functional layout, and proper placement of rooms, doors, furniture, and parking areas.
-It is suitable for academic submission, portfolio use, or basic residential planning reference.

 ---